Ride Africa: Kenya 2018 costs £1500 per person + flights.

 100% of your fundraising goes to Child.org and you will have the chance to see the impact of your fundraising first-hand on the last day of your adventure.
 The fundraising from Ride Africa: Ghana 2016 allowed Child.org to take our HealthStart programme to the next level.

 Don't worry, we'll be with you every step of the way!
 As the fee doesn't include any donation to the projects, the fundraising is the really important reason for running the ride.
 Ride Africa riders raise at least £1,500 in fundraising, 100% of which then goes to Child.org.
-We will provide you with ideas, support from our experienced staff, a fundraising guide and will be on the end of the phone whenever you need us.
+Check out the Ride Africa fundraising guide for hints and tips, or give us a call for a chat.